-From the Fire: Leadership Academy for Young Men is a two week boarding program on the campus of Princeton University that is tailored to scholars from diverse socio-economic backgrounds who are currently in the tenth or eleventh grades of high school.
+The Fire Online: Leadership Academy for Young Men is a two week boarding program on the campus of Princeton University that is tailored to scholars from diverse socio-economic backgrounds who are currently in the tenth or eleventh grades of high school.
 From the Fire seeks to nurture and cultivate scholars by providing an enriching environment that combines leadership development through transformative education; mentoring from seasoned male influencers, and an exceptional Rites of Passage program.
 Participants will be talented scholar citizens that demonstrate both academic promise and commitment to community service.

-Why From the Fire?
+Why From the Fire Online?